gjacopo/bodylanguage/doxy/README.md

 doxy@ESTAT
 =============

-Common guidelines for a generic code documentation (`R`/`SAS`/`Stata`) and automatic tools for the generation of a browsable documentation.
+Guidelines and tools for generic code documentation (`R`/`SAS`/`Stata`).
 ---

 **About**

-We provide hereby a set of guidelines and templates for a generic inline source code documentation (using _markdown_ language) as well as a `bash` script for the automatic generation of a derived online documentation (using _Doxygen_ generator).
+We provide hereby a set of common guidelines and templates for a generic inline source code documentation (using `markdown` language) as well as a `bash` script for the automatic generation of a derived online documentation (using `Doxygen` generator).

 This material aims at **supporting the development, sharing and reuse of open IT components**, _e.g._, deployed in production environment, and **ensuring complete transparency of in-house computational resources**, _e.g._ regardless of the platform used for the implementation ([Grazzini and Pantisano, 2015; Grazzini and Lamarche, 2017](#References)).